co-DB/coDB/query/grammar.md

 ### Conventions
 - Keywords are case-insensitive ("Select" is the same as "SELECT" is the same as "select")
-- Statements end with semicolons ("SELECT 1 FROM Users;")
+- Statements end with semicolons ("SELECT * FROM Users;")
-- Number of spaces between tokens doesn't matter (E.g "Select     1;" works just fine)
+- Number of spaces between tokens doesn't matter (E.g "Select    * FROM Users;" works just fine)
 - Strings are enclosed by a single quotation mark ('Text')
 - Identifiers must start with a letter and can use only letters, digits and underscores ('_')